vgiansanti/Kallisto-scATAC/README.md

 where `$prefix` is the prefix for the resulting files (`${prefix}.genes.txt`, `${prefix}.barcodes.txt` and `${prefix}.mtx`).
 Remember to adjust the paths of `whitelist.txt`, `${peaks}.map.txt` and `${peaks}.names.txt` according to your system.

-Ther output files can be now analyzed with your preferred tool.
+Their output files can be now analyzed with your preferred tool.
 Here you can find two example analysis:

 * Kallisto_scATAC.ipynb: this notebook contains the analysis performed with Scanpy (python commands)

 * 01_kallisto_scATAC_clustering.Rmd: this contains the analysis performed with Seurat (R commands)

+The observation of MI variation can be reproduced by running the notebook "MI_evaluation.ipynb".